 Mailjet works better for other email marketing functions and offers just the basic marketing automation features.

-Choosing the right email automation software depends on your needs and requirements.
+Choosing the right email automation software depends on your needs, strategy, and requirements.

 With the right email automation software and expert email content and design, you can surely reach a larger customer base and increase sales.